openedx/edx-documentation/en_us/course_authors/source/video/video_course.rst

 Studio>` begins and its status on the **Video Uploads** page is Ready, you can include it in your course.
 To do so, you :ref:`copy the unique ID<Copy the edX Video ID>` that is assigned to an uploaded video and then :ref:`add it to a video component<Add the edX Video ID to a Video Component>`.
+A video file, `Adding a Video ID`_, is also available to show you how to complete this process.

-You can also :ref:`add a transcript<Add a Video Transcript>` and associate it with the video file in a video component.
+This section also describes how you :ref:`add a transcript<Add a Video Transcript>` and associate it with the video file in a video component.

 .. _Copy the edX Video ID: